Start Learning Free

 Apple is at $200.
 A $190 call trades for $13.
 What is its intrinsic value?

 Intrinsic value for a call is the stock minus the strike: $200 minus $190 is $10.
-That is the solid coin part.
+That is the real value part.

 That same $190 call trades for $13 with $10 of intrinsic value.
 What is its extrinsic value?

 Extrinsic value is the premium minus intrinsic value: $13 minus $10 is $3.
-That is the melting ice part.
+That is the hope value part.

 At expiration, an option is worth what?

-By expiration all the extrinsic value has melted away, so an option is worth exactly its intrinsic value.
-In the money keeps its coin; otherwise it expires worthless.
+By expiration all the hope value has drained away, so an option is worth exactly its real value (intrinsic value).
+In the money keeps its real value; otherwise it expires worthless.

 Bottom Line

-Every premium is a coin and an ice cube.
-The coin is intrinsic value, the real worth you can measure with one subtraction.
-The ice is extrinsic value, the time value you pay for what might still happen.
-Add them and you get the price; the chain hands you the price, and now you can split it back apart.
+Every premium is real value plus hope value, and now you know their proper names.
+Real value is the intrinsic value, the worth you can measure with one subtraction.
+Hope value is the extrinsic value, the time value you pay for what might still happen.
+The chain hands you the total premium, and now you can split it back into its two parts.

-The ice always melts, all the way to zero by expiration, leaving only the coin.
-Understanding that melt is the key to almost everything ahead.
+The hope value always drains to zero by expiration, leaving only the real value.
+Understanding that drain is the key to almost everything ahead.

 Next up: Delta Explained.
 You can now split any premium into its two parts.
 Next we meet the first of the Greeks, delta, the number that tells you how much your option moves when the stock moves.